grafana/intro-to-mltp/README.md

 The Tempo service imports a configuration file ([`tempo/tempo.yaml`](tempo/tempo.yaml)) that initialises the service with some sensible defaults as well as allowing the receiving of traces in a variety of different formats.

 Tempo is also configured to generate metrics from incoming trace spans as part of it's configuration.
-As such, this no longer occurs via Grafana Agent (although the original configuration for the Agent to carry this out has been left in the Agent configuration file as a guide).
+As such, this no longer occurs via Grafana Alloy (although the original configuration for the Alloy to carry this out has been left in the Alloy configuration file as a guide).

 For an example of a simple search, look at the Explorer page using the Tempo data source, [here](http://localhost:3000/explore?orgId=1&left=%7B%22datasource%22:%22tempo%22,%22queries%22:%5B%7B%22refId%22:%22A%22,%22datasource%22:%7B%22type%22:%22tempo%22,%22uid%22:%22tempo%22%7D,%22queryType%22:%22traceqlSearch%22,%22limit%22:20,%22filters%22:%5B%7B%22id%22:%224ad1d67f%22,%22operator%22:%22%3D%22,%22scope%22:%22span%22%7D,%7B%22id%22:%22service-name%22,%22tag%22:%22service.name%22,%22operator%22:%22%3D%22,%22scope%22:%22resource%22,%22value%22:%5B%22mythical-server%22%5D,%22valueType%22:%22string%22%7D,%7B%22id%22:%22min-duration%22,%22tag%22:%22duration%22,%22operator%22:%22%3E%22,%22valueType%22:%22duration%22,%22value%22:%22100ms%22%7D%5D%7D%5D,%22range%22:%7B%22from%22:%22now-1h%22,%22to%22:%22now%22%7D%7D). **Note:** Native searches no longer exist, and these are interpretted as TraceQL before execution.
 See the bottom of the search panel to show the equivalent TraceQL